 There are two principal types of dry eye disease: aqueous deficient and evaporative.
 Aqueous deficient dry eye occurs when your lacrimal glands are not secreting enough of the watery component of your tears, resulting in a reduction in the amount of tears on your eye.
 Evaporative dry eye, the more common type of dry eye disease, occurs when the meibomian glands are not secreting an adequate amount of meibum into the lipid layer, causing poor tear quality and increased evaporation of tears off of your eye.
 This poor tear quality is a result of meibomian gland dysfunction (MGD) or degeneration of meibomian glands.

 We will analyze several measurements of the quality and quality of your tears and will evaluate the structures responsible for creating your tears.
 Some of these measurements may include:

 Dry eye is a chronic condition, and no cure exists.
 Treatments aim towards improving signs and symptoms of dry eye, and some form of treatment is often required indefinitely to improve your long-term quality of life.
 Our goal is to stabilize your dry eyes and to maintain your signs and symptoms over time.
 Some of the treatments we may offer you include:

 Because we are continuously striving to implement the industry’s most up-to-date dry eye treatments and services for her patients, the measurements and treatments listed above are not all-inclusive.
-Please schedule an appointment for a dry eye evaluation with Dr. Clarke to discuss the best treatment options for you.
+Please schedule an appointment for a dry eye evaluation with with one of our doctors to discuss the best treatment options for you.